A Better FAFSA

 The U.S. FAFSA Simplification Act represents a significant overhaul to the processes and systems used to apply for and offer financial aid.

 **Caution!
 Our information is limited, but we will continue to update this page as more details become available.
 The details included on this page are what we can currently confirm.
-Check back regularly this fall for updates!**
+Check back regularly for updates!**

 FSA ID